Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 Will I have to go to court?

 Click below to start your claim, or call us using the number found in your insurance documents.
+Please note that completing this form will take around 20 minutes, and you can't stop and start again later.
+Have your legal expenses insurance schedule to hand, along with any other relevant documents.

 Start your claim